 They were right, it was tough.
 Tough beyond my reckoning.
 So tough I had to redefine the word.
-But I doubt if he would understand.
+But I doubt he would understand.

 And doable?
 Perhaps.

-While I started through the revolving door of sepsis admissions, my transplant twin, after only four months recovery, was phasing back into work.
+He couldn’t fathom that while I started through the revolving door of sepsis admissions, my transplant twin, after only four months recovery, was phasing back into work.
 She mostly worked from home, but she was working, moving forward, moving on.
 As pleased as I was for her I was envious.

 Another much younger and much fitter transplant twin didn’t make it.
-The toxic pre-transplant conditioning and chemotherapy was too much.
+The toxic conditioning and chemotherapy was too much.
 The clinical team did what they could but her poor body just could not cope and her organs failed.
 On Day 27 post-transplant she died.